Saphulele/Hospital_Management_System/Project Documentation/Case Specifications.md

 **Alternative Flows:**

-**AF1:** Mandatory fields missing: If any mandatory field is empty, the system displays an error message and prompts the patient to fill in the missing details.
+**Alternative Flow 1:** Mandatory fields missing: If any mandatory field is empty, the system displays an error message and prompts the patient to fill in the missing details.

-**AF2:** Duplicate registration: If the patient is already registered, the system displays an error message and redirects the patient to the login page.
+**Alternative Flow 2:** Duplicate registration: If the patient is already registered, the system displays an error message and redirects the patient to the login page.

 # 2. Schedule Appointment
 **Description:**